oktadev/okta-blog/_source/_posts/2022-09-08-react-fastify-postgres.md

   }, [authState]);
 ```

-The backend verified the Access token using the `jwtVerifier` utility we created.
+The backend verified the access token using the `jwtVerifier` utility we created.

 The backend connects to our PostgreSQL instance and has used the query we specified to fetch the needed data at the `/facilities` route.